Lee Man-hee

-Lee Man-hee (Korean: 이만희; born 15 September 1931) is a Korean religious leader.
-Lee is a peace activist and the founder of the Shincheonji Church of Jesus, a South Korean Christian group that is often described as a cult.
+Lee Man-hee (Korean: 이만희; born 15 September 1931) is a South Korean cult leader.
+Lee is the founder of the Shincheonji Church of Jesus, a South Korean religious group with teachings derived from Christianity that is considered a pseudoreligion or cult by mainstream Christian churches.
 Lee is a self-proclaimed messiah, whose followers believe he is immortal and infallible.